2018 Probate and Trust Legislation Update

 The process of transferring property from a deceased person to his or her beneficiaries is governed by Arizona statutes.
-Although the general procedures in Arizona are similar to those in most other states because of the adoption of the Uniform Probate Code and the Uniform Trust Code, most states make their own tweaks and changes.
+Although the general procedures in Arizona are similar to those in most other states because of the adoption of the Uniform Probate Code and the Uniform Trust Code, most states make their own tweaks and changes for probate and trust.

 Senate Bill 1204 was introduced to the 2018 Arizona 53rd Legislature, 2nd Regular Session, to address several issues affecting probate and trust administration and to make some changes to Arizona’s version of the uniform laws.
 The Bill was passed by both houses of the legislature and signed by the Governor, meaning the changes will become law effective August 3, 2018.
 Here are some of the key revisions affecting the Arizona Probate and Trust Codes.

 Arizona Probate Code Changes

 Arizona Revised Statute (“A.R.S.”) § 14-2517 has dealt with the enforceability of penalty clauses in wills, commonly called “no contest” clauses and less commonly called “in terrorem” clauses.
 This statute states that such clauses are not enforceable if the beneficiary bringing the challenge had “probable cause” to bring the challenge.
 The Bill clarifies the challenge can come as a “contest, proceeding or action.”

 The Bill also clarifies which rules are applicable to probate proceedings.
 Over the past several years, the Arizona Supreme Court has established and amended the various rules that had been created by various county Superior Courts into a statewide Arizona Rules of Probate Procedure.
 Accordingly, the amended A.R.S. § 14-1304 states that the Arizona Rules of Probate Procedure now apply to all probate matters.